Trump’s immigration offer brings polarized reactions from Dems and GOP

 "Some relief for Dreamers and an extension of Temporary Protected Status represent a first step toward comprehensive immigration reform, but more ideas from members of both parties should be taken up and debated.
 Republicans and Democrats stand ready to work toward a solution, but the fact remains that there is no reason to have large parts of the federal government shut down while we debate appropriate border security and immigration policies."

-Republican lawmakers praised the president for his willingness to negotiate.
+Republican lawmakers, at the opposite end of the reaction spectrum, praised the president for his willingness to negotiate.

-Senate Majority Leader McConnell commended Trump "for taking bipartisan steps toward addressing current immigration issues."
+Senate Majority Leader McConnell, for instance, commended the president "for taking bipartisan steps toward addressing current immigration issues."

 In his statement, he said; “Compromise in divided government means that everyone can’t get everything they want every time.
-The President’s proposal reflects that.
+The president’s proposal reflects that.
 It strikes a fair compromise by incorporating priorities from both sides of the aisle."

 “This bill takes a bipartisan approach to re-opening the closed portions of the federal government.
 It pairs the border security investment that our nation needs with additional immigration measures that both Democrat and Republican members of Congress believe are necessary.
 Unlike the bills that have come from the House over the past few weeks, this proposal could actually resolve this impasse.
 It has the full support of the President and could be signed into law to quickly reopen the government."